-Legislative Analyst's Office (the "LAO") released a report entitled "2007-08: Overview of the Governor's Budget" (the "LAO Budget Overview"), which provides an analysis by the LAO of the 2007-08 Governor's Budget.
+Legislative Analyst's Office Analysis of the 2007-08 Governor's Budget.
+On January 12, 2007, the Legislative Analyst's Office (the "LAO") released a report entitled "2007-08: Overview of the Governor's Budget" (the "LAO Budget Overview"), which provides an analysis by the LAO of the 2007-08 Governor's Budget.
 In the LAO Budget Overview, the LAO stated that "[t]he 2007-08 Governor's Budget proposes a major redirection of transportation funds, reductions in social services, and a variety of other actions to eliminate a significant shortfall in 2007-08.
 The plan assumes that adoption of its proposals will result in a balanced budget with an over-\$2 billion reserve.
 However, the budget contains a significant number of downside risks and is based on a number of optimistic assumptions.
 Its key proposals also raise serious policy and legal issues.
 Adverse outcomes in just a few of these areas could easily eliminate most or all of the proposed reserve."